Ameliasks/dms1_blog/posts/fifteen-blog-post.md

 *Modelling in Unity using ProBuilder*

 The stylisation of the assets also applies to the scale.
 All the objects are not realistically scaled to the perspective of the player or to each other.
 This is because I wanted to show the subjectivity of a child's perspective.
 As a child, we most probably perceive and remember certain things differently.
 For example, watching my DVDs on my TV was what I loved doing most as a young child, thus I scaled the DVDs and TV to be very large.
 In juxtaposition, the dining table is scaled to be very small, since I have little memory of dinners during my childhood, probably because my mind was preoccupied with the TV. *haha*  So although in real life the dining table should be much bigger than the TV, I made it much smaller instead.

+## Some significant stories ~

+I thought that this might be a good point to cover some the meanings and significance of some of the assets in my second area of the environment.

+<b>The moon and star lights</b>
+- These were the lights that we had in our shared childhood bedroom, that I am pretty sure is from IKEA.
+In fact, I think more than 50% of the furniture we had was from there.
+I remember always staring into the lights when I couldn't fall asleep, and I always felt very comforted by them.
+My connection to these lights were very special, so I decided to model them on Blender just as I remembered them to be like.

+<b>Lego Planes</b>
+- Perhaps one of the more unique memories would be building lego planes with my siblings.
+The blocks did not come in a set of anything, but we built them however we wanted, and had an area on the balcony where we parked them, which we dubbed 'our airport'.
+This was one of the strongest memories that my siblings had from our childhood as well.

+<b>Fish Tank</b>
+- Although I did not intend to add this in the beginning, while consulting my family for ideas, my sister reminded me that we used to have a fish tank with many small neon tetra fish that we bought from a tiny neighbourhood aquarium.
+I later decided it would fit well in the centre of the main scene in the little 'room' I created in the tallest podium/tower.

+<b>Ball Pit</b>
+- I briefly mentioned earlier of my family's strong connection with Ikea, but other than going there to buy furniture, my siblings and I were always excited to play at the ball pit there.
+This probably made shopping easier for my parents.

+All the assets in my environment hold a unique memory from my childhood, and building it up takes me back to those simple times.